slubold/Testing-Frechet-Means-and-Variances/README.md

 # Testing Fréchet Means and Variances

 This repository contains code that implements the tests from the paper ''Fréchet Analysis of Variance for Random Objects" by Paromita Dubey and Hans-Georg Müller.
-Please reach out to me with questions or comments or improvements to the code at sl223@uw.edu!
+Please reach out to me with questions or suggestions on how to improve the code at sl223@uw.edu!

 Files: